docwire/docwire/README.md

 **For Businesses:** DocWire processes unstructured, semi-structured, and structured data from diverse sources including PDF, Office documents, email boxes, web services, JSON, XML, CSV, and more.
 It integrates cloud and local AI models as explicit processing steps.
 Direct database, ERP, message-queue, and industrial-stream connectors are planned extensions.

 **Input and Output Sources:** Email boxes, local filesystem, structured files such as JSON, XML, and CSV, and HTTP/web services can be connected to DocWire pipelines today.
 Cloud drives, ERP systems, relational databases, message queues, and industrial data streams are planned extensions.
+A pipeline can end in an exporter or in an effect, such as posting data, publishing a message, sending an email, or commanding hardware.
 Cloud AI providers are supported through explicit pipeline integrations, not hidden background calls.

 <a name="roadmap"></a>
 ## Roadmap